 If you’re looking to buy a winter tent, I recommend the Black Diamond FirstLight.
 It’s not perfect, but its low weight, freestanding architecture, steep snow-shedding walls, and packability make it an attractive option for four-season use.
 While the FirstLight is sold as a 2-person tent, it’s a very tight fit for two and lightweight enough that it can be used as a luxurious one-person tent.
 While the FirstLight is optimized for winter use, it’s freestanding capability is also highly advantageous when you have to camp on wooden platforms or anywhere where ground conditions make it difficult to drive tent stakes into the ground.

 Disclosure: Black Diamond provided the author with a FirstLight Tent for this review.
-The author purchased the earlier model of the FirstLight mentioned herein, 10 years ago with his own funds.SectionHiker is read supported.
-We independently research, test, and rate the best products.
+The author purchased the earlier model of the FirstLight mentioned herein, 10 years ago with his own funds.SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.